openharmony/docs/en/application-dev/reference/errorcodes/errorcode-resource-manager.md

 **Description**

-This error code is reported if the specified resource ID meets the type requirement but the no resource is found based on the resource ID.
+This error code is reported if the specified resource ID meets the type requirement but no resource is found based on the resource ID.

 **Possible Causes**